boazsegev/iodine/README.md

 end
 Iodine::Rack.app= Proc.new do |env|
   if env['upgrade.websocket?'.freeze] && env["HTTP_UPGRADE".freeze] =~ /websocket/i.freeze
-    env['upgrade.websocket'.freeze] = WebsocketEcho # or: WebsocketEcho.new
+    env['upgrade.websocket'.freeze] = WebsocketChat # or: WebsocketChat.new
     [0,{}, []] # It's possible to set cookies for the response. else
     [200, {"Content-Length" => "12"}, ["Welcome Home"] ]